What Are Car Accident Victims’ Rights?

 If you were injured as a driver or passenger of a vehicle and are over the age of 18, with injuries valued at £5,000 or less, you will now make your claim via a different avenue.
 This includes claims being made for whiplash or minor soft-tissue injuries.

-Your whiplash injury will be valued in line with the tariff set in the Whiplash Injury Regulations 2021.
+Any whiplash injuries are valued in line with a tariff located in the Whiplash Injury Regulations 2021.
 We’ve included a few of the amounts listed in the tariff in our table above.
-If the victim of an accident suffered additional injuries that are not covered by the tariff, they will be valued in the traditional manner.
+If the victim of an accident suffered additional injuries not covered by the tariff, they will be valued in the traditional manner.

 If you are a car accident victim and would like to discuss your potential claim, please get in touch with one of our advisors.
 They can also give you free advice regarding which avenue you should take when making your claim.